7 Command-Line Tools for Data Science

 formulating your data pipeline and you have a lot of data, then

 debugging your pipeline can be cumbersome.
-In that case, sample might
+In that case, sample

 be useful.
 The tool serves three purposes (which isn’t very Unix-minded,